dayrce/pumpfun-bundler/README.md

 The ultimate open-source solution for efficient token bundling on Pump.Fun with advanced profile creation and anti-bubble map features.

+**NOTE**

+As of 25th March 2025, it also supports PumpSwap post-migration.

+Raydium Mode was removed from the bundler in the favor of PumpSwap.

 ![Pump.Fun Bundler](https://img.shields.io/badge/PumpFun-Bundler-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Version](https://img.shields.io/badge/version-2.0-orange)